VividCortex/angular-recaptcha/README.md

 This object contains the two values needed to validate the captcha in your server. ```response``` is the response of the user, and ```challenge``` is the identification of the captcha that your user resolved.

 To validate this object from your server, you need to use one of the [server side plugins](https://developers.google.com/recaptcha/) or [roll your own](https://developers.google.com/recaptcha/docs/verify).
+Validations is outside of the scope of this tool, since is mandatory to do that at the server side.

 Other Parameters